pius/rdf-mongo/README.md

 ## Ruby 1.9 Compatibility

-Please note that you'll want to use my forks of rdf and rdf-spec for Ruby 1.9 compatibility until my patches are pushed into the mainline.
+Please note that you'll need to use my forks of rdf and rdf-spec for Ruby 1.9 compatibility until my patches are pushed into the mainline (which'll hopefully happen within a few days).
+To use them, uninstall the legacy rdf and rdf-spec gems and install the compatibility gems:

+$ sudo gem install rdf-ruby19 rdf-spec-ruby19

 ### Support